crossplane/crossplane/docs/gitlab/gitlab-gcp.md

 ##### Export and Convert Secrets
 GitLab requires to provide connection information in the specific format per cloud provider.
 In addition, we need to extract endpoints and additional managed resource properties and add them to helm values.

+_There is [current and ongoing effort](https://github.com/crossplaneio/gitlab-controller) to create an alternative experience to deploy GitLab Crossplane application, which alleviates integration difficulties between Crossplane platform and the GitLab Helm chart deployment._

 We will use a convenience script for this purpose.
 Note: your output may be different